Mauricio Dubon Player Props: Astros vs. Phillies

-The Houston Astros and Mauricio Dubon, who went 0-for-4 last time out, battle Zack Wheeler and the Philadelphia Phillies at Minute Maid Park, Saturday at 5:10 PM ET.
+The Houston Astros and Mauricio Dubon, who went 0-for-4 last time in action, battle Bailey Falter and the Philadelphia Phillies at Minute Maid Park, Sunday at 7:10 PM ET.

 In his most recent game he had a hitless showing (0-for-4) against the Phillies.